 Per administrative order, direct live streaming from any courtroom is strictly prohibited without prior consent of a judge.
 If you would like to live stream court proceedings, please contact Court Administration via email at email@example.com or firstname.lastname@example.org to coordinate requests twenty-four (24) hours prior to the court event.
 Please note, use of “streaming backpacks” or the streaming feature of any camera within a courtroom is strictly prohibited.

 Movement During Proceedings

 Video cameras in the courtroom must be mounted and operated from a tripod.
 Still cameras can be handheld, however neither video nor still photographers are permitted to move about the courtroom during proceedings, nor engage in any movement or conversation that attracts undue attention.
 A video camera can only be installed or removed from the courtroom when the Court is not in session.

-With advanced notice, a pool camera operator, still photographer, and reporter for a news agency will be granted access to the proceeding.
 Seating cannot be guaranteed for media requests made with less than 48 hours’ notice.

 To request accommodations, fill out the Media Request Form.

 Pooling arrangements shall be the sole responsibility of the media.

 Press rooms are available to record feeds or monitor proceedings.
 There is no dedicated media room at the Orange County Courthouse.
 At the John B. Morgan Courthouse, the press room is located in suite #1905 on the first floor.
 To access the press room, please contact the Chief Deputy Court Administrator.